 - Inverted in Tengen Toppa Gurren Lagann, where both Lordgenome and the Anti-Spirals purposefully try to force the human race not to evolve too much, and it is the heroes who ascribe to a more idealistic combination of Darwinism (with Spiral Energy being the power behind evolution) and The Power of Friendship.

 - Black Butler: Sebastian frequently sneers at humanity's weakness, vulgarity and paradoxically self-destructive behavior.
 Seeing being born a demon automatically makes him to be The Ace and The Sociopath, it makes some sense.
+Not to mention viewing humans as prey because he literally eats them.

-- Pokemon The First Movie is a somewhat strange example of the trope, due to the shifting of roles between the Japanese and English versions of the film.
+- Pokémon: The First Movie is a somewhat strange example of the trope, due to the shifting of roles between the Japanese and English versions of the film.
 Both Mew and Mewtwo have shades of this in the Japanese version, though it is Mew, the hero, that is more of a Darwinist; in fact, it's Mew that offers the suggestion that the two sides fight without their abilities.
 In the English version, Mew shows none of these traits, leaving Mewtwo as the sole Darwinist.

 - Several superpowered characters living in Academy City in A Certain Magical Index believe the powerful rule and the weak are just fodder and playthings for them.
 Shizuri Mugino used to be like this, but after her Heel–Face Turn, she's done a full 180 turn in attitude.
 Having grown to love and respect Shiage Hamazura, the Badass Normal who managed to defeat her, she learns about how Academy City allocates funds to people with promising powers while denying them to people with weak powers or none (like Shiage), assuming they are worthless.
 Mugino gets angry and declares that Shiage may not have any powers but he is definitely not worthless.